interstitialRedirectModalTitle

 Things to consider when visiting

 • There are two parking areas for this preserve.
-To explore the south side, park between the houses at 170 and 200 Henry Brown Road, along the edge of the road.
+To explore the south side, park on the wide, flat shoulder between the houses at 170 and 200 Henry Brown Road,.
+There is room for 6-8 vehicles near utility pole #22.

 Please see the Trails tab for details.

-• Note: This preserve's trails are unmarked and minimally maintained.
-They may be seasonally wet or overgrown.
-AllTrails or another trails app will be useful to avoid getting turned around.
+• Note: This preserve's trails are unmarked, with many side paths.
+Areas may be seasonally wet or overgrown.
+We recommend using AllTrails or another trails app to avoid getting lost.

 • The Harrington Preserve helps protect the headwaters of the Queen’s River, one of Rhode Island’s healthiest coldwater streams, and provides habitat for a wide range of plants and animals.